Ouranosinc/resoterre/examples/deploy/README.md

 This folder demonstrates how to deploy and execute a **UNet-based downscaling inference pipeline** using [Common Workflow Language (CWL)](https://www.commonwl.org/v1.2/) and [Weaver](https://github.com/crim-ca/weaver).
 The pipeline performs inference on preprocessed NetCDF data using a trained UNet model.

+For more details on Weaver CLI commands, see the [Weaver CLI documentation](https://pavics-weaver.readthedocs.io/en/latest/cli.html).

 ## Prerequisites